GlobalFishingWatch/gfw-api-python-client/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the `gfw-api-python-client` package maintainers either publicly by [opening an issue](https://github.com/GlobalFishingWatch/gfw-api-python-client/issues) in the `gfw-api-python-client` repository or privately by e-mail to any maintainer (emails in the DESCRIPTION file of the package), e.g., reporting unacceptable behavior of another maintainer).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the `gfw-api-python-client` package maintainers either publicly by [opening an issue](https://github.com/GlobalFishingWatch/gfw-api-python-client/issues) in the `gfw-api-python-client` repository or privately by e-mail to any maintainer (emails in the [pyproject.toml](https://github.com/GlobalFishingWatch/gfw-api-python-client/blob/develop/pyproject.toml) file of the package), e.g., reporting unacceptable behavior of another maintainer).
 All complaints will be reviewed and investigated promptly and fairly.